mideind/BinPackage/README.md

 and requires Python 3.6 or later.
 It runs on CPython and [PyPy](http://pypy.org/).

-The Python code calls a small C++ library to speed up lookup of word forms in the compressed binary structure.
+The Python code calls a small C++ library to speed up lookup of word forms in the compressed binary structure into which BÍN has been encoded.
 This means that if a pre-compiled wheel is not available on PyPI for your platform, you may need a set of development tools installed on your machine, before you install BinPackage using `pip`: